 - 2.2.5.3 The Corporate Governance and Related Party Transactions Committee shall be responsible for ensuring the Board's effective and due observance of corporate governance principles and guidelines.
 It shall oversee the periodic performance evaluation of the Board and its committees, the Chairman, and executive management; and shall also conduct an annual self-evaluation of its performance.
 The Committee shall decide the manner by which the Board's performance may be evaluated and propose an objective performance criteria approved by the Board.
 Every three (3) years, the self-evaluation shall be supported by an external facilitator.
-At the discretion of the Board shall be made available to shareholders - 2.2.5.4 The Corporate Governance and Related Party Transactions Committee shall act as a Related Party Transactions Committee when necessary.
+At the discretion of the Board, the general results of the annual selfevaluation of the Board shall be made available to shareholders - 2.2.5.4 The Corporate Governance and Related Party Transactions Committee shall act as a Related Party Transactions Committee when necessary.
 To this end, it shall pass upon and provide clearance for related party transactions which exceed the threshold of One Hundred Million Pesos (Php100,000,000.00), or any such threshold as the Board, as recommended by the Corporate Governance and Related Party Transactions Committee, may determine.